relaxdiego/aircraft/README.md

 WARNING: Make sure you are using a virtualenv before running this command.
 Since it
          uses pip-sync to install dependencies, it will remove any package that is not listed in either `requirements-dev.in` or `setup.py`.
-If you followed the steps in Prepare Your Development Environment above, then you're good.
+If you followed the steps in any of the Prepare Your Development Environment sections above, then you should be in good shape.

 ```
 make dependencies